Buddhism and Judaism: Similar beliefs

 Historically, Judaism has incorporated the wisdom of alien religions that do not contradict the Torah while rejecting polytheism and the worship of graven images.

+Rejection of gods

+While Buddhism is sometimes described as atheist, the truth is more complex than this, with some Buddhists having either nontheist, atheist, polytheist, or occasionally monotheist views.
+Within the Pali canon, devas are seen as powerless.
+They, like humans, are trapped in samsara, and do not have the power to liberate others from it.
+This is similar to Islamic and Jewish views of gods other than their Creator diety, which are generally seen as impotent.
+Muslims from esoteric schools of thought have also noticed similarities between Islamic conceptions of God and Buddhist ideas regarding Ultimate Reality/Adi-Buddha/Dharmakaya, particularly in regards to nondualism and a goal in mystic circles to become "extinguished" (fana in Islam, nirvana in Buddhism) within God/Ultimate Reality.
+Similar nondualist ideas and desires for unity with God exist in Judaism, partially due to mutual Jewish-Muslim influence.
+Jewish poets adopted several turns of phrase discussing the ever-presence of God from Muslims.

 Reincarnation

 Many modern schools of Judaism have had a longstanding acknowledgement of a concept similar to reincarnation known as gilgul.
 This belief is referred to in Jewish post-biblical literature and many folk and traditional stories.
 Hasidic Jews and many others who follow Kabbalah believe that a Jew's soul can be reborn on earth if, in its previous lives, it failed to fulfil all of the mitzvot required to enter paradise.

 Conversion to Judaism is sometimes understood within Orthodox Judaism in terms of reincarnation.
 According to this school of thought in Judaism, when non-Jews are drawn to Judaism, it is because they had been Jews in their former life.
 Such souls may "wander among nations" through multiple lives until they find their way back to Judaism, including through finding themselves born in a gentile family with a "lost" Jewish ancestor.